mtumilowicz/java11-StringJoiner/README.md

 (using Collectors.joining or String.join):
 [Collectors.joining](https://github.com/mtumilowicz/java11-collectors-joining).

+* constructors
+    ```
+    public StringJoiner(CharSequence delimiter)

+    public StringJoiner(CharSequence delimiter,
+                            CharSequence prefix,
+                            CharSequence suffix)
+    ```
+* methods
+    * `public StringJoiner setEmptyValue(CharSequence emptyValue)` -
+    Sets the sequence of characters to be used when determining the string representation of this `StringJoiner` and no elements have been added yet, that is, when it is empty. **Note that once an add method has been called, the `StringJoiner` is no longer considered empty, even if the element(s) added correspond to the empty `String`.**
+    * `public StringJoiner add(CharSequence newElement)`
+    * `public StringJoiner merge(StringJoiner other)` -
+    Merge adds the contents of the given `StringJoiner` without prefix and suffix as the next element if it is non-empty.
+    If the given `StringJoiner` is empty, the call has no effect.

 # project description
 We provide tests for mentioned above methods:
 * "a", "b", "c" -> "a,b,c"